 Conversion of a rich person to give up resources for the sake of the kingdom of heaven is humanly difficult, though it is possible by God’s grace.
 Jesus illustrated this improbability by using a proverb among the Jews.
 They expressed anything impossible, unusual, or difficult by using this hyperbolic expression.
 Hence, we need not take this in a literal sense.
 However, the example emphasizes the natural difficulty of the rich person’s willingness to become altruistic and heaven oriented.

 Some commentators make the hyperbolic expression more sensible by referring “the eye of the needle” to a small gate next to the main entrance of the city gate.
 The camel and other gigantic animals could not pass through that narrow gate.
 Only pedestrians used it and was popularly known as “the eye of the needle.”
 Babylonians used elephants for the same proverb.
-Since elephant was not available in Palestine, the Palestinians replaced it with camel, the biggest animal there.
+Since elephants were not available in Palestine, the Palestinians replaced it with a camel, the biggest animal there.

 According to Jesus, one’s obsession with money is in contrast to the loyalty to God.
 He said, “No one can serve two masters.
 He will either hate one and love the other, or be devoted to one and despise the other.
 You cannot serve God and mammon” (Mt 6:24).
 Mammon is an Aramaic word for wealth or property.